-Playwrights' Center's Jerome Fellowship supports early career playwrights who demonstrate extraordinary potential, artistic vision, and a commitment to a professional development residency in Minnesota.
-Starting on July 1, 2023, the fellowship is expanding from a one-year residency to a two-year residency (July 1, 2023-June 30, 2025), and the salary will be increasing to $25,000/year, to enhance sustainability for each playwright.
+Playwrights' Center's Jerome Fellowship supports early career playwrights who demonstrate extraordinary potential, artistic vision, and a commitment to a two-year professional development residency in Minnesota.

-Within each two-year cycle, Jerome Fellows will now be classified as part-time employees of Playwrights' Center, with a salary of $25,000/year (paid bi-weekly), and eligible for all employee benefits, including employer-sponsored health insurance.
-Fellows will continue to have $3,000/year available to support customized play development through workshops with professional directors, dramaturgs, and actors.
+Within each two-year cycle, Jerome Fellows are classified as part-time employees of Playwrights' Center, with a salary of $25,000/year (paid bi-weekly), and are eligible for all employee benefits, including employer-sponsored health insurance.
+Fellows also have $3,000/year available to support customized play development through workshops with professional directors, dramaturgs, and actors.

 Beyond the financial support, the fellowship includes working in an individualized and hands-on way with Playwrights' Center artistic staff—some of the most experienced theater professionals in the country—to develop plays and connect playwrights to producers of new work.
 This holistic and customized combination of financial support, play development support, and professional connection is career-changing for most playwrights.

 Applicants must reside in, and have the legal right to work in, the United States during the fellowship term.
 Applicants may not have had more than two different works fully produced by professional theaters by the time of the application.
-Productions that open after November 17, 2022 do not count.
+Productions that open after the application deadline do not count.

 Playwrights who have not received a Jerome Fellowship in the past are eligible.

-Playwrights who have received one Jerome Fellowship in the past are eligible.
+Playwrights who have received one one-year Jerome Fellowship in the past are eligible.

-Playwrights who have received two Jerome Fellowships in the past are not eligible.
+Playwrights who have received two Jerome Fellowships of any length OR one two-year Jerome Fellowship in the past are not eligible.

 Previous Jerome Fellowship recipients must apply with a different play than the one that accompanied their previous successful application.
 Playwrights who have received other Playwrights’ Center fellowships may apply, provided they still meet the Jerome Fellowship eligibility guidelines.
 Recipients may not receive any other Playwrights' Center fellowships during the two-year cycle.

 Fellows commit to spending the two-year fellowship period in Minnesota and actively participating in the Center's programs.
-Fellows will now be part-time employees of Playwrights' Center, paid on the same bi-weekly pay cycle and eligible for the same benefits, including employer-sponsored health insurance, as all other employees.
 Fellows may spend no more than 10 weeks/year (20 weeks over two years) out of town during their residency.
 Housing and travel are not provided.

 "I am in a much better place artistically, professionally, and spiritually than I've ever been.
 It looks like I'm getting close to ending that period of being a playwright called 'emerging' or 'early-career,' and these fellowships have been indispensable in helping me get over that hump.
 The Jerome Fellowship was a perfect way to have that artistic period come to an end and catapult me into my next chapter."